siyelo/blog/source/_posts/2012-12-07-weekly-roundup-8.markdown

 date: 2012-12-07 13:46
 comments: true
 categories: Weekly Roundup
-author: Nicole Dirks
+author: Siyelo
----
+avatar: /images/avatars/siyelo.jpg
+image: /images/artwork/studio.jpg

-It's that time again...
+headline: It's that time again...
 Friday and we all know that means Dev Chat.
 This week we had an insightful and abundant sharing of links.
+---

 Dime shared Data Driven Documents, [D3.js](http://d3js.org/) is a JavaScript library for manipulating documents based on data.